benediktstroebl/SlackChat/README.md

 }
 ```

-- In `slack_apps` each app will be associated with an agent.
+- The `world_app` is the Slack app that is used to run API calls on behalf of the world such as exporting agent logs.
-- In `humans` we add a function to allow agents chat with specific humans.
+- The `agent_apps` are the apps used for the agents.
-- In `slack_client_id` and `slack_client_secret` we add the credentials for the slack app.
+- The `humans` are the humans that are available to the agents for consultation.
-- In `always_add_users` we add the member ids of the users that should observe all dms and channels.
-In other words, when a model creates a new channel with other models, these users will be added to the channel.
+- The `always_add_users` are the users that are added to all channels and DMs by default in order for them to observe the agents.

 ### Running the code